Panasonic Lumix S5II vs Panasonic Lumix S5: What's new?

-(Pocket-lint) - Panasonic's latest full-frame camera has hit the scene, and it brings with it some highly sought-after features.
+Panasonic's latest full-frame camera has hit the scene, and it brings with it some highly sought-after features.

 The Lumix S5II boasts a new autofocus system, better stabilisation and more - it's undoubtedly got many Panasonic fans scrambling for their pocketbook.